xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 Then I could write a function to combine the two together and check that the results were correct again.
 The whole development process was done this way, just add a bit more code, bit more example, test in the REPL and repeat.

-The whole code for this is sat GitHub - it is only 115 lines long, including the printing code.
+The whole code for this is on [GitHub][10] - it is only 115 lines long, including code to print the list of Children back out so I could see the results.

  [1]: https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/
  [2]: {{site.url}}/blog/santas-xmas-list-in-fable/